Customer loyalty matters because selling more to existing customers is easier, and cheaper, than finding and selling to new ones.

-1.4 Design and deliver a 'customer experience' to address how you handle customers when they contact your business, whether by phone, letter or email.
+1.4 Design and deliver a ‘customer experience’ to address how you handle customers whenever they contact your business.

-- Do you address customers by their first name or use a more formal form of address?
+- Do you address customers by their first name or use a more formal tone?

-- Follow up queries with a 'thank you' letter, email or phone call.
+- Follow up queries with a ‘thank you’.

 2 Essentials of customer care